 Utilize Extra Magic Hours If You Are Staying At A Disney Resort

-Staying at a Disney resort comes with a lot of perks including free transportation, extra immersion, Magical Express to and from the airport, and much more!
+Staying at a Disney resort comes with a lot of perks including free transportation, extra immersion, and much more!
 If you are planning to stay at a Disney owned resort, Extra Magic Hours is another wonderful perk to utilize to cut down those Disney wait times!

 So what is Extra Magic Hours?
 Parks with Extra Magic Hours for the day, either in the morning or the night, allow guests who are staying on property to enter the park an hour before opening or stay two hours after close.
 This is a great time to go around the park riding your favorite rides with less crowds!